Georgia Highlands College: Academics

-Georgia Highlands College currently offers Associate degrees, Bachelor of Science degrees, and Bachelor of Business Administration degrees.
-The college provides eight Associate pathways and two Bachelor programs entirely online. in 2020, the college completed an academic reorganization from Divisions to Schools within the college.
+Georgia Highlands College currently offers Associate degrees, and eight Bachelor degrees, including Bachelor of Science degrees, and Bachelor of Business Administration degrees.
+The college provides over twenty Associate pathways and Bachelor programs entirely online.
+In 2020, the college completed an academic reorganization from Divisions to Schools within the college.

 Georgia Highlands College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 GHC's Associate of Science in Nursing degree and its Bachelor of Science in Nursing degree are accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The Dental Hygiene program is accredited by the Commission on Dental Accreditation and the Associate of Science in Nursing is approved by the Georgia Board of Nursing.

 Faculty

-GHC's full-time faculty is 57% female and 87% white.
-73.2% of the GHC faculty are full-time and ranked Assistant, Associate, or full Professor, while 26.8% have the rank of Instructor.
+In 2016, GHC's full-time faculty was 57% female and 87% white.
+73.2% of the GHC faculty was full-time and ranked Assistant, Associate, or full Professor, while 26.8% had the rank of Instructor.
 As of Fall 2016, 51% of the full-time faculty had tenure, 22% were on track for tenure, and 26.8% were not on the tenure track.
 All full-time faculty had a master's degree as required by SACS, and 30% additionally had a terminal degree such as a doctorate The full-time faculty to student ratio at GHC is 21:1.

-Cost

-Students can earn an associate degree at Georgia Highlands College for less than $8,000 and a bachelor's degree for less than $16,000.
-An initiative begun in 2015 to expand Open Educational Resources (OER) and provide free or low cost textbooks has led to saving GHC students more than $6 million on course resources.